 - 1 Operate the wiper, then switch it off so that it returns to its rest position.
-Note that the wiper motor will only operate with the tailgate shut, as the spring-tensioned connector pins must be in contact with the contact plates. - 2 Disconnect the battery negative (earth) lead (refer to Chapter 5, Section 1). - 3 Remove the wiper arm with reference to Section 15. - 4 Unscrew the nut from the spindle housing protruding through the tailgate. - 5 Undo the eight plastic screws (early models), ten screws (later models) and remove the trim panel from inside the tailgate. - 7 Unbolt and remove the wiper assembly from inside the tailgate (see illustrations). - 8 If necessary, the wiper motor can be detached from its mounting bracket by unscrewing the three retaining bolts (see illustration).
+Note that the wiper motor will only operate with the tailgate shut, as the spring-tensioned connector pins must be in contact with the contact plates. - 2 Disconnect the battery negative (earth) lead (refer to Chapter 5, Section 1). - 3 Remove the wiper arm with reference to Section 15. - 4 Unscrew the nut from the spindle housing protruding through the tailgate. - 5 Undo the eight plastic screws (early models), ten screws (later models) and remove the trim panel from inside the tailgate.

+8 If necessary, the wiper motor can be detached from its mounting bracket by unscrewing the three retaining bolts (see illustration).
 As they are detached, note the location of the washers and insulators.